Created: 06 March 2014

 Levels of Coordination

-The Pastoral Care for Children is organized into community, branch, sector, state and country and there are coordination teams and councils in each level.
+The Child’s Pastoral is organized into community, branch, sector, state and country and there are coordination teams and councils in each level.
 The Internal Regiment, approved by the General Assembly, sets their rules and structures.

-Community coordination: exercised by one of the leaders of Pastoral Care for Children from the community.
+Community coordination: exercised by one of the leaders of Child’s Pastoral from the community.

-Branch coordination (parish): responsible for several communities with Pastoral Care for Children of a same parish.
+Branch coordination (parish): responsible for several communities with Child’s Pastoral of a same parish.
 The coordinator is indicated, within a three names list, by the community coordinators of the respective branch (parish) and ratified by the parish priest.

-Sector coordination (diocese): responsible for several branches (parishes) with Pastoral Care for Children from the diocese to which belongs.
+Sector coordination (diocese): responsible for several branches (parishes) with Child’s Pastoral from the diocese to which belongs.
 Is indicated by the branch coordinators and ratified by the diocesan bishop.

-State coordination: responsible for several sectors (dioceses) with Pastoral Care for Children from the state.
-Is indicated by the sector coordinators and ratified by the bishop responsible for Pastoral Care for Children in the state.
+State coordination: responsible for several sectors (dioceses) with Child’s Pastoral from the state.
+Is indicated by the sector coordinators and ratified by the bishop responsible for Child’s Pastoral in the state.

 National coordination: supports the activity of the coordinations all over Brazil.
 The national coordinator is nominated by the President of the Management Council and ratified by the CNBB.

-Management Council: is elected by the General Assembly of Pastoral Care for Children and ratified by the CNBB.
+Management Council: is elected by the General Assembly of Child’s Pastoral and ratified by the CNBB.

-General Assembly: maximum organ of Pastoral Care for Children.
-It is composed by the Management Council, the dioceses, represented by the state coordinators, and representatives of the National Association of Friends of Pastoral Care for Children.
+General Assembly: maximum organ of Child’s Pastoral.
+It is composed by the Management Council, the dioceses, represented by the state coordinators, and representatives of the National Association of Friends of Child’s Pastoral.

 BYLAWS OF PASTORAL DA CRIANÇA (BRASIL)